-The CTC specified for high bit depth and high bit rate video coding in [2] were used in the simulations.
-In the tables below, the “anchor” is the CE base software [3], and the “test” is the proposed method implemented in the CE base software.
+The CTC specified for high bit depth and high bit rate video coding in [2] were used in these simulations.
+In the tables below, the “anchor” is produced by the CE base software [3], and the “test” is the proposed method implemented in the CE base software.

+Low QP